comunic-art/jquery.litemaps/README.md

 * **width**

     The width of map.
-String with size in "px" or "%" is allowed.
+Integer (will be interpreted as "px"), string with size in "px" or "%" are allowed.

+    **Note**: For static maps (see "staticmap" option below) only integer value is allowed.

     *Default: "800px"*

 * **height**

     The height of map.
-String with size in "px" or "%" is allowed.
+Integer (will be interpreted as "px"), string with size in "px" or "%" are allowed.

+    **Note**: For static maps (see "staticmap" option below) only integer value is allowed.

     *Default: "600px"*